 Can your company afford to lose millions in missed economic opportunity?
 GET ON BOARD.

-Promoting and increasing board diversity in the Arab and North African countries to increase economic competitiveness, enhance corporate governance, and foster more inclusive societies, through:
+Promoting and boosting board diversity in the Arab and North African countries to increase economic competitiveness, enhance corporate governance, and foster more inclusive societies, through:

 - Providing a curated talent marketplace that connects exceptional and under-represented Arab and North African talent to multi-sector board opportunities in corporations, government institutions, startups, nonprofits, and other organizations.

 - Educating organizations on how to leverage board diversity, beyond gender, for improved financial performance, growth, and effectiveness, to actualize their full growth potential.

 - Educating and grooming a pipeline of highly-qualified Arab and North African talent to become board-ready candidates, helping them realize their individual potential.

 For every multi-sector organization across the Arab and North African countries to recognize and capitalize on the diversity dividend, and to create more inclusive, stable and prosperous economies and societies in the region.

 Membership is by nomination only.
 Nominees must be Arab or North African women, based in any country, and have at least one of the following attributes:

 - C-Level experience at a large company with more than USD 10 million in revenues.

 - Founder of a company with more than USD 3 million in revenues.